 A rugged and rich Badlands National Park

-The rugged beauty of the Badlands draws visitors from around the world.
+The rugged beauty of Badlands National Park draws visitors from around the world.
 These striking geologic deposits contain one of the world’s richest fossil beds.
 These for example contain traces of ancient horses, cats and rhinos that once roamed here.

 And the park’s 244,000 acres today protect a mixed terrain including grass prairie that bison, bighorn sheep, prairie dogs and black-footed ferrets call their home.